With Labfolder you can filter your data by a number of ways. Use the filter bar on the top panel of the

 Search through entries

-As briefly mentioned earlier, you can search through data within your notebook.
-With the search tool, you can look for contents within your entries.
-This refers to words and numbers used in your entries.
-By being able to search for entry content, you can save all that time otherwise spent leafing through endless paper notes!
+As mentioned before, you can search the data in your notebook.
+With the search tool you can search for content within your entries.
+This refers to the words and numbers used in your entries.
+By being able to search for entry content, you can save yourself the time that you would otherwise spend leafing through endless paper notes!

 Use Advanced Search

 Advanced Search feature, an important part of your electronic lab notebook.
 You can search for entries based on anything from a custom date, to a certain DE group, or even tags added to entries.
 It improves the ease of use of your ELN so that you can find what you’re looking for.

 Search by categories